5655 College Avenue

 PROFESSIONAL AFFILIATIONS, TRAINING, & EXPERIENCE

-My training and experience in inpatient, outpatient and residential treatment settings, along with serving as the Clinical Director of an intensive care management and behavioral health services agency in the San Francisco Department of Public Health, provided extensive opportunities to work with clinically complex, multiply challenged, severely impaired individuals and families.
+My training and experience in inpatient, outpatient and residential treatment settings, along with serving as the Clinical Director of an intensive care management and behavioral health services agency in the San Francisco Department of Public Health, provided diverse opportunities to work with clinically complex, multiply challenged, and functionally impaired individuals and families.
 I have worked collaboratively with school districts, human services agencies, and juvenile probation departments to develop effective treatment and system-wide reintegration plans that target symptom reduction, positive behavioral change, and reduction of individual and family risk factors.
 I also participated on numerous policy, program development, training, and continuing quality improvement committees for both the public and private sectors, which enhanced my understanding of individuals' and families' needs, contributed to my strengths-based and family-focused philosophy of care, and honed my skills in providing effective and compassionate treatment to my patients and their families.

 5655 College Avenue